russellfitzpatrick/IT567-portscanner/README.md

 Must be run with python3!!!

-run using the following command:
+Run using the following command:

 python3 port-scanner.py

 The following are the flags to use:

       -h: Help text
       -g: Starts GUI.
-Cannot be used with any other flags
+Cannot be used with any other flags.
+Does not take input
       -t: The type of scan to run.
 Defaults to tcp.
 Options are tcp, udp, icmp, trace
       -a: IP Address option.
 Can be a single IP Address, comma-separated IP Addresses (192.168.1.1,192.168.1.2), a range (192.168.1.1-192.168.1.2), a subnet (192.168.1.0/24), or a file with each IP addresses on a new line
       -p: Port option.
 Can be a single port, a comma-separated port list (22,80), or a range (22-1024)